pip-services/pip-services-docs/content/en/python/mysql/connect/mysql_connection.md

 linkTitle: "MySqlConnection"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-mysql-python"
 description: >
-    MySQL connection using plain driver.
+    MySQL connection using a plain driver.

-    By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.
 ---

 **Implements:** [IReferenceable](../../../commons/refer/ireferenceable), [IConfigurable](../../../commons/config/iconfigurable),
 [IOpenable](../../../commons/run/iopenable)

+### Description

+The MySqlConnection class allows you to create a connection to a MySQL database using a plain driver.

 #### Configuration parameters